EXCLUSIVE-Renault-Nissan boardroom fight masks French merger push

 By Laurence Frost and Gilles Guillaume

-PARIS, Nov 4 French Economy Minister Emmanuel Macron is pressuring Renault boss Carlos Ghosn to undertake a full merger with alliance partner Nissan on the government's terms, people with knowledge of the matter said.
+PARIS, Nov 4 French Economy Minister Emmanuel Macron is pressuring Renault boss Carlos Ghosn to undertake a full merger with alliance partner Nissan on the government's terms, people with knowledge of the matter told Reuters.

 Macron's push sheds more light on a power struggle that burst into public view when the government, the French carmaker's biggest shareholder, raised its Renault stake in April to secure double voting rights.